 The difference is that applications which can handle high DPI settings are now expected to inform Windows of this fact.
 Such applications must set a new “DPI-aware” flag, either by calling the Win32 API function SetProcessDPIAware or preferably by embedding an application manifest with the flag dpiAware.
 If this DPI-aware flag is missing, Windows first renders the entire application window to an internal bitmap using 96 DPI sizes, and then scales up that bitmap to the current DPI setting before putting it on the screen.

 This would be a fantastic scaling method if all our monitors had the pixel density of modern mobile phones (300+ DPI).
-Unfortunately they don’t, and application windows scaled up in this fashion look annoyingly blurry at the common pixel density of 120 DPI.
-Prior to Windows 8.1 Microsoft therefore disabled DPI virtualization by default, unless you choose a pixel density greater than 120 DPI.
+Unfortunately they don’t, and application windows scaled up in this fashion look annoyingly blurry at 120 DPI, a common pixel density.
+Prior to Windows 8.1 Microsoft therefore disabled DPI virtualization by default, except for pixel densities greater than 120 DPI.
 (Starting with Windows 8.1 Microsoft apparently assumes everyone has high-density displays.)

-Two relevant Microsoft blog posts are John Marlin’s Display Scaling in Windows 10 with a comprehensive overview of this feature’s evolution, and Chuck Walbourn’s Manifest Madness with more details on Win32 applications manifests on Windows 7–10.
+Some relevant Microsoft blog posts are John Marlin’s Display Scaling in Windows 10 with a comprehensive overview of this feature’s evolution, James Burrage’s API and application notes on Windows 10 Anniversary Update, Peter Felts’ list of improvements in Windows 10 Creators Update, and Chuck Walbourn’s Manifest Madness with more details on Win32 applications manifests on Windows 7–10.

 You might also wish to check out Andrew McKinlay’s The Joys of High DPI for a nice (and terrifying) war story on working with high DPI in Windows 7.
 Lastly, see DPI Scaling in Windows GUIs for an evaluation of .NET and Java GUI frameworks with regard to DPI scaling.